Please ensure Javascript is enabled for purposes of website accessibility

 2. For all new or substantially improved floodproofed structures:

-c.
+b.
 Maintain the floodproofing certifications required in Section 5-0413(7).

-3. Maintain for public inspection all. records pertaining to the provision of this ordinance.
+3. Maintain for public inspection all records pertaining to the provision of this ordinance.

 D. Alteration of Watercourses

-1. Notify adjacent communities and the North Dakota State Engineer prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal EmergencyManagement Agency.
+1. Notiff nearby communities, water resource districts, and the North Dakota State Department of Water Resources and US Army Corps of Engineers, as necessary, prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Emergency Management Agency.

-E. Interpretation of Flood Insurance Rate Map (FIRM) Boundaries Make interpretation where needed, as to the exact location of the boundaries of the areas of special flood hazard (for example, where there appears to be a conflict between a mapped boundary and actual field conditions).
+Make interpretation where needed, as to the exact location ofthe boundaries ofthe special flood hazard areas (for example, where there appears to be a conflict betlveen a mapped boundary and actual field conditions).
 The person contesting the location of the boundary will be given a reasonable opportunity to appeal the interpretation as provided in Section 5-0416.

 5-0416.
 VARIANCE PROCEDURE.